jgilmore/Audiobook-To-AI-Training-data/README.md

 ### Access Denied Error on Windows

 Every once in a while when downloading a new model on Windows, it will throw an "Access Denied" exception after attempting to rename the extracted file.
 This isn't really a permissions issue, but rather a concurrency one.
-I've found that closing any app or Explorer window that might be related to Chapterize-Audiobooks usually fixes this problem.
+I've found that closing any app or Explorer window that might be related to Audiobook-To-AI-Training-data usually fixes this problem.
 This seems to be a somewhat common issue with Python on Windows when renaming/deleting/moving files.